HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 ### Reconstruction and learning curves

 Learning curves are generated for BCICIV_2b, BI2015a, and Lee2019_SSVEP.
 Reconstruction examples use BCICIV_2b subject 6 channel 2, BNCI2014_008 subject 4 channel 3, and Nakanishi2015 subject 7 channel 6.
-The article identifies these subjects and channels but not the three randomly selected trial indices.
+The article identifies these subjects and channels.
 The repository samples three windows without replacement using seed 42.

 ### Correlation filtering and ANOVA

 For each BCICIV_2a subject, Pearson correlation is calculated across window-level 128-value features, producing a `128 x 128` matrix.
 At thresholds 0.80, 0.60, and 0.40, absolute correlations are traversed through the upper triangle in ascending feature order.
 When a pair exceeds the threshold, the higher-indexed feature is removed.
-This supplies a deterministic rule absent from the paper.

 One-way `f_classif` ANOVA uses class labels.
 Figure 10 prints different F-statistics and p-values for the same seven feature IDs at three correlation thresholds.
 Plain column filtering cannot change a retained feature's univariate F-statistic when the underlying samples remain identical.
 The printed values are preserved as immutable publication targets, while generated ANOVA values are computed from the actual retained columns and are not forced to match those numbers.